joshbrew/gptdocwriter/README.md

 # Set the API key for OpenAI services
 gptdocwriter --apiKey sk-abcdefg

+# Alternatively
+gptdocwriter apiKey=sk-abcdefg
 #defaults to current working directory
 gptdocwriter --entryPoint path/to/src

 # Generate documentation for specific files before crawling extensions in the order they appear
-gptdocwriter --initialFiles utils.js,gptdocument.js
+gptdocwriter --initialFiles [utils.js,gptdocument.js]

 # Exclude files or directories from being documented
-gptdocwriter --excluded server.js,node_modules,dist
+gptdocwriter --excluded [server.js,node_modules,dist]

 # Specify which file extensions to include in the documentation
-gptdocwriter --extensions js,ts,tsx,jsx
+gptdocwriter --extensions [js,ts,tsx,jsx]

 # Choose the GPT-4 model variant to use.
 We are rate limiting for the latest preview for you.
 gptdocwriter --model gpt-4-turbo-1106